snabble/docs/api_products.md

 ### Content Types

-**Conent-Type** : application/json
+**Content-Type** : application/json

-The payload is a json document, of the specified type.
+The payload is a JSON document of the specified type.

-**Conent-Type** : application/x-ndjson
+**Content-Type** : application/x-ndjson

-The payload is a stream of JSON objects.
-One object per line.
+The payload is a stream of JSON objects, one object per line.
-See [ndjson-spec](https://github.com/ndjson/ndjson-spec) for mor details.
+See [ndjson-spec](https://github.com/ndjson/ndjson-spec) for more details.

 -----------